The society shall be called the Farnborough Symphony Orchestra and is a registered charity no. 293178.

 5.2 Committee members shall be elected at a General Meeting to serve for a period of one year.
 Retiring Committee members shall be eligible for re-election, but ordinary members may not serve for more than three consecutive years in that capacity.
 Auditors, who shall not be members of the Committee, shall be appointed annually at a General Meeting.

-5.3 The conductorship shall be regarded as a permanent appointment subject to one years’ notice from the conductor of the Committee.
+5.3 The conductorship shall be regarded as a permanent appointment subject to one years’ notice from the Chairman of the Committee.
 Nominations of the Associate Conductor, Leader and, when necessary, a new conductor shall be put to a General Meeting only by the Committee who will pay due regard to the views of the playing members.

 6. General Meetings